The Spanish bean: sowing, growing, and harvest

 Discover other Spanish Beans

 Spanish beans are not particularly demanding when it comes to growing conditions.
-A good, rich, well-drained garden soil is perfectly sufficient.
+A good, rich, well-drained garden soil is perfectly sufficient for them.
 However, they also tolerate cooler soils.
 The soil should be loosened and cleared of weeds and stones.

-Spanish beans enjoy a sunny position except in regions with hot summers, where they will need partial shade.
-However, provide them with a sheltered spot away from winds.
+Spanish beans enjoy a sunny position, except in regions with hot summers, where they will need partial shade.
+On the other hand, provide them with a sheltered spot away from strong winds.

-Outdoors, Spanish beans can be sown once the risk of frost has passed – mid-May north of the Loire, or April further south.
-Native to the mountains of Central America, Spanish beans germinate at temperatures between 15 and 20°C.
+In open ground, Spanish beans can be sown as soon as the risk of frost has passed, around mid-May north of the Loire, and in April further south.
+Native to the mountains of Central America, Spanish beans germinate at temperatures between 15 and 20 °C.

-You can also choose to sow indoors in regions with longer winters.
-Since Spanish beans have a fairly long growing cycle (around 90 to 100 days from sowing to harvesting immature pods), you can sow as early as March in a heated cold frame.
-Then, simply transplant once the frosts have ended.
+You can also opt to sow them indoors in regions with longer winters.
+Since Spanish beans have a relatively long growing cycle (around 90 to 100 days from sowing to harvesting immature pods), you can sow them as early as March in a heated frame.
+Later, simply transplant them once the frosts are over.

 Like other beans, Spanish beans are sown in clusters of 3 to 4 seeds, spaced 50 cm apart.
 If sowing in rows, leave at least 80 cm between each furrow.
 The seeds should be planted about 5 cm deep.

-Keep the soil moist until germination, which occurs around ten days after sowing.
+Keep the soil moist until the seeds germinate, which usually takes about ten days after sowing.

 The care of runner beans